 Rsync [873]

-is a fast and efficient tool for locally and remotely copying files.
+Rsync is a fast and efficient tool for locally and remotely copying files.
 It can be used to copy files locally on a given machine and to/from remote hosts.

-This covers some of the ways Rsync can be abused, most notably by listing the contents of a shared folder on a target server and retrieving files.
+This guide covers some of the ways Rsync can be abused, most notably by listing the contents of a shared folder on a target server and retrieving files.
 This can sometimes be done without authentication.
 Other times we will need credentials.
 If you find credentials during a pentest and run into Rsync on an internal (or external) host, it is always worth checking for password re-use as you may be able to pull down some sensitive files that could be used to gain remote access to the target.

 We can next probe the service a bit to see what we can gain access to.